Braves vs. Dodgers Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Spencer Strider (4-1) will make his 10th start of the season.
+- The Braves will send Bryce Elder (3-0) to the mound for his 10th start this season.

-- He has earned a quality start four times in nine starts this season.
+- In nine starts this season, he's earned a quality start in five of them.

-- Strider will look to finish five or more innings for the 10th start in a row.
+- Elder has pitched five or more innings in nine straight games and will look to extend that streak.

 |Opponent